zvada/gracc/docs/dev-docs/agent-arch.md

       This allows late raw records to be included in the summary information.

-## Raw Agent
+## Listener Agent

-An agent which listens to one or more message queues (typically, its own queue for replay information and one or more collector queues) for raw records.
-Records are read off the queue and uploaded to the database.
+A agent running on `GRACE`.
+The listener agent listens for one-time data replication requests (for either raw or summary data) on the message queue and launches an appropriate sub-process to send the data to the requested destination.

+It listens on the known queue `/gracc.<db>.requests` (as defined on [Message Queues](message-queues.md)).

 Future components
 -----------------